so1omon563/terraform-aws-ssm-parameter/README.md

 If using `parameter_map`, all other values "description, type, tier, etc" will be the same for all parameters created.
 If there is a need for differences in those values, call the module individually with the needed values.

 An option for unique `description` values is to simply leave that variable blank.
 A default description with the name of the paramater will be created.
-This use case can be seen in the [examples](examples) directory.
+This use case, along with others can be seen in the [examples](https://github.com/so1omon563/terraform-aws-ssm-parameter/tree/main/examples) directory.

 ### Populating the parameter